dericksozo/Debut/README.md

 - Launched 1.0 on 2013-03
 - Updated with theme sections on 2017-01 in version [5.1.2]
 - Updated to nested navigation on 2018-01-08 in version [5.1.4]
+- Updated product options module on 2018-04-10 in version [6.0]

 ## Theme Features